Vadim-ATL/Vadim-ATL/README.md

 # Hi there, I'm Vadim Atlassov!

 ## About Me
-I'm a deep learning researcher with 1.5 years of experience in deep learning and computer vision applications in object detection.
+I am a deep learning researcher with 1.5 years of experience in deep learning and computer vision applications in object detection.

-I'm passionate about developing deep learning  applications (object detection and segmentation) for the biological/medical imaging domain.
+I am passionate about developing deep learning  applications (object detection and segmentation) for the biological/medical imaging domain.

 ## Interests
-My academic interests lie at the intersection of deep learning, computer vision, and their medical applications.
+My academic interests lie at the intersection of deep learning, computer vision, and medical applications.
 I am particularly fascinated by the SAM application of segmentation models.

 ## Future Goals
 I actively seek opportunities to further my academic journey to a PhD program in deep learning and computer vision.
 I am enthusiastic about contributing to cutting-edge research and advancing the state-of-the-art in these fields.